pkic/pkimm/categories/sourcing/_index.md

 ## Overview

 PKI is a complex system that requires a lot of resources to be managed and maintained.
-Proper sourcing of the resources is one of key factors for the of mature infrastructure that can maintain and improve trust over the time.
+Proper sourcing of the resources is one of the key factors of a mature infrastructure that can maintain and improve trust over the time.
 The resources can be:
 - Financial resources needed to maintain the PKI
 - Computing resources like hardware, software, tools, technologies
 - Human resources (personnel)
 - Management resources like processes and procedures

-The sourcing is a process of defining the required resources and their specification, availability, and management.
-The sourcing requires monitoring and periodic review of the resources needed and alignment with the overall strategy of the organization and scope of the PKI.
+Sourcing is a process of defining the required resources and their specification, availability, and management.
+Sourcing requires monitoring and periodic review of the resources needed and alignment with the overall strategy of the organization and scope of the PKI.

 ## Requirements